By state

 Great Smoky Mountains National Park

-The most visited national park in the country earns that title honestly.
+Great Smoky Mountains is the most visited national park in the United States, and it earns that title.

 NPS